Vluuks/AndroidPractice/Week 1/Content.md

         Student ik = new Student("Immanuel Kant", "Philosophy", 81148);

 The variables `al` and `ik` can be seen as references to the respective objects.
 They each use the `Student` blueprint, but the contents of the properties are different.

+### Return values
+When taking a look at the printInfo() method, another aspect is important: the return type.
+Methods in Java specify the kind of value they return at the end.
+In this case, `printInfo()` is preceded by the word `void` which indicates that the method does not return any value.
+This is true, as it just prints anything but does not return a value to the caller.

+Suppose we had a different structure of the class in mind, which separates the tasks that are going on a bit more.
+Let's say we would want to split the task of building the string to be printed and the actual printing itself.
+Our methods could then look something like this:

+        // Creates and returns a string with all info public String createInfoString() {
+            String infoString = "This student is called " + name +
+                "they are studying " + program + " and their student number is " + studentNumber;
+            return infoString;
+        }

+        // Prints the string info to the terminal public void printInfo() {
+            String toPrint = createInfoString();
+            System.out.println(toPrint);
+        }

+Now, all the `printInfo()` method does is call another method, `createInfoString()` and print the results from calling this method instead.
+This works because the `createInfoString()` method is defined to return a `String`.
+In Java, methods can return all kinds of variables and even instances of classes like `Student`!

+However, the kind of variable to be returned must be specified in the method declaration.
+We can clearly see this, as the declaration of `createInfoString()` is preceded by the keyword `String`.
+When a method does not return anything, like `printInfo()` we use `void`.
+An exception to this is the constructor: no return type keyword is used in its declaration.

 ## Practice
 You can try this out by grabbing the following file [LINK NAAR BESTAND].
 It contains the code we have seen this far, though the strucure in which we present it in order to be able to run it is slightly different.